How To Dab - Dabbing For Beginners Guide

 What is your budget for your setup?

-Simple setups for beginners are always great to get your feet wet in the dabbing world, Nectar Collectors, glass dab collectors, and glass dab straws are great tools for dabbing and getting really great hits out of a not-so-expensive package.
+Simple setups for beginner dabbing are always great to get your feet wet in the dabbing world, Nectar Collectors, glass dab collectors, and glass dab straws are great tools for dabbing and getting really great hits out of a not-so-expensive package.
 A dab collector generally looks like a thick glass "straw".
 Depending on the style of the collector it may accommodate for water filtration or not, again, preferences.

 Generally speaking, glass dab collectors will be made of either silicone or glass material with a removable quartz or titanium "beak".
 The beak is a long, narrow "tube" that connects to the body of the collector.
 This is the piece that you will heat using a torch.
 Using a nectar collector is pretty easy and enjoyable, here's what you will need: